Sai271828/iex-parser/docs/usage.rst

 .. _requirements:

 Requirements
 ------------

 The compiled binaries in this package can only be run on a Linux machine or a Windows machine with the Windows Subsystem for Linux (WSL) installed.
-Look at :ref:`unsupported_os` for more information on comipling the binaries for other operating systems.
+Look at :ref:`unsupported_os` for more information on compiling the binaries for other operating systems.

 .. _installation: